jordddan/LLM-Visual-Solver/README.md

     - Patch the image.
     - Using all the patches find the grounding object.
     - Sort the finding results.
-    - Better than zero-shot (72%), much lower than supervised models (94%).
+    - Better than zero-shot (72 IoU), much lower than supervised models (94 IoU).

 **Idea:**